alibabacloud-howto/microservices-with-kubernetes/README.md

 Please note the container image information at the end of the output, which will be used in the Kubernetes configuration.

 Third, change the Deployment configuration of the back-end web API application.
 The point is attaching the labels to the Deployments.
-Please change the `image` property to yours accordingly.

 ```sh
 cd ../../infrastructure/kubernetes/